 School Doctoral Program

-The APA1 accredited Doctor of Philosophy in School Psychology is designed to extend the training of the specialist level school psychologist so that he or she is prepared to serve educational systems and the larger community.
+Accredited by the American Psychological Association (APA)1, the Doctor of Philosophy in School Psychology is designed to extend the training of the specialist-level school psychologist so that he or she is prepared to serve educational systems and the larger community.
 The program prepares school psychologists who can perform a variety of roles in the delivery of mental health services; who can assume a leadership role in the development of comprehensive and effective educational and psychological services to children, families, and schools; and who are able to supervise, coordinate, and direct the activities of others in the delivery of school psychological services.

 The training model is based on the scientist-practitioner tradition emphasizing the application of behavioral science in educational systems and the larger community.
 Training emphasizes practice guided by scientific knowledge.
 Students are taught to use scientific principles to inform their practice (including consultation, intervention, and diagnostic services) and to evaluate their practice in order to improve services as well as contribute to the field of School Psychology.
 The program is committed to fostering in its students sensitivity to, appreciation for, and understanding of ethnic minority group members.
 Similarly, the program strives to promote understanding of, and responsiveness to, the special needs of individuals with disabilities.